citrus-it/illumos-omnios/README.md

 ```

 The component will be built against the running system and installed to /.
 To
-install to the proto area, pass DESTDIR=path to 'make install'.
+install to the proto area, pass `DESTDIR=path` to `make install`.
 Building
 against libraries and headers in the "proto area" or in object directories is
 not currently supported.

 To build a component under the legacy (dmake) build system, ie. things under
-'usr/src', first complete a full nightly build so that prerequisite objects for
+`usr/src`, first complete a full nightly build so that prerequisite objects for
 the component are made, and then:

 ```